mjpitz/mjpitz/infra/helm/README.md

 op run --env-file="./.env" -- terraform apply --auto-approve
 ```

-In the event that apply outputs the plan, but does not apply changes, try running `op` with the `--no-masking` flag.
+If apply outputs a plan but doesn't apply changes, try running `op` with the `--no-masking` flag.

+## Management

+This infrastructure is managed through:
+- Terraform for orchestration
+- Helm for Kubernetes resource templating
+- 1Password for secret management

+## Getting Started

+1. Install required tools:
+   - Terraform
+   - Helm
+   - 1Password CLI
+   - kubectl

+2. Configure access to your Kubernetes cluster

+3. Set up 1Password integration with the provided .env file

+4. Use Terraform to plan and apply changes